huynhminhtufu/prc391-project/README.md

 `Need to update more about business analysis and entity diagrams here`: Tri

 ## Scalable Architecture: Microservices
-- System Architect is based on scaling Microservices technologies.
+- System Architect is based on scaling `Microservices` principles.
-- Everything in system is a container (Dockerized), and be able to run on a Kubernetes Cluster (Google Kubernetes Engine with Load Balancer).
+- Everything in system is a Docker image (Dockerized), and be able to run on a Kubernetes Cluster (Google Kubernetes Engine with Load Balancer) as a `container`.
 - How it scale: GKE Cluster managed, the system will auto scale up or scale down the instances to match up with the traffic.
 - **Backend** implements several services to handle all actions: User API, Confession API, DMS (create & excute query).
 Communication between internal services use **high performance gRPC** (http/2) with Protobuf.
 - **Frontend** implements with Single Page Application, based `Universal Web App` and `Progressive Web App`.
 Implement a **Javascript SDK** separated to wrap Service Caller, easy hand-on and maintainance.